The Secret Life of Pets 2: Critical response

 Courtney Howard of Variety magazine wrote: "It's unusual for a typical Illumination broad comedy to include a heartrending message that makes parents feel less alone in their very real, visceral struggles.
 It's just cloaked in a shenanigans-soaked romp about what pets do when humans aren't looking."
 James Berardinelli gave the film 2.5 out of 4 stars but called the film "a perfect example of what can happen when a sequel exists simply because its predecessor made a lot of money".
 He called it "a disappointingly mediocre effort that doesn't have a lot to offer potential viewers over age 10" saying it was unfocused and "essentially three separate shorts connected only by the presence of returning characters".

 Emily Davison of UK Film Review called it "a much more enjoyable outing" and said the "voice cast is also strong all around".

 Accolades

 At the 47th Annie Awards, The Secret Life of Pets 2 received nominations for Outstanding Achievement for Voice Acting in a Feature Production (Slate) and Outstanding Achievement for Editorial in a Feature Production (Tiffany Hillkurtz).
 It was nominated in three categories at the 2021 Golden Trailer Awards: "Panda" (Inside Job) for Best Animation/Family TV Spot, "Rooftop" (Lindeman & Associates) for Best Animation/Family Movie Poster, and "Graffiti" (Lindeman & Associates) for Best Wildposts.
 The film, and the performances of Hart and Haddish, each received a Nickelodeon Kids' Choice Award and a People's Choice Award nomination.

 Sequel

 In March 2022, in an interview on the podcast The Gary and Kenny Show, Meledandri stated that a third film is in development.

+In June 2026, Meledandri again confirmed in an interview that the third film is still in active development.